THE BOARD

 The Pieces

 Typical Staunton wood pieces used in a game of Chess (Fig. 1).
-The word 'Staunton' refers to a particular style of Chess pieces.
+The word ‘Staunton’ refers to a particular style of Chess pieces.
 According to the rules of Chess, this type is to be used for competitions.
 Nathaniel Cook is credited with the design of the pieces and the name.
 Howard Staunton was an English Chess Master (1810-1874).
-One player has the light or white pieces and the other one has the dark or black pieces.
+One player has the white or light pieces and the other player has the black or dark pieces.

 Staunton Wood Chess Pieces